news, updates and cases

 The Blue Logic charging station is part of Equinor’s vision to have a network of subsea charging station on the NCS (Norwegian Continental Shelf) to allow autonomous UAVs from any supplier to dock, charge and transfer data.
 This can give Equinor cost reduction in operating their subsea oil installations and for any UAV operator to compete for the jobs.

-A vendor independent development platform allows the use of hardware from various vendors reduces the development time and provides a seamless integrated user experience for operational efficiency.
+A vendor independent development platform allows use of hardware from various vendors, reduces development time and provides a seamless integrated user experience for operational efficiency.
 The solution combines the control function with a small SCADA system and can ensure that the vendor specific data is transferred to the correct cloud service.